 The recipient's primary point of contact with USDOL regarding technical matters is the OCFT GOR, as named in the relevant terms and conditions of award.
 In some instances, there may be a different individual other than the GOR responsible for oversight of the cooperative agreement.
 In these circumstances, USDOL will specify the recipient's primary point of contact within OCFT.
 If the recipient is unable to contact the primary point of contact, the recipient is advised to communicate with the relevant OCFT Division Chief.
+Most projects will also be assigned a monitoring and evaluation point of contact after award.

-1. Formal Communication
+6.1 Formal Communication

-Within the timeline outlined in the General Timetable of Standard Deliverables, the recipient must designate a person(s) who will serve as the point of contact at their headquarters.
+Within the timeline outlined in the General Timetable of Standard Deliverables, the recipient must designate a person(s) who will serve as the point of contact at its headquarters.
 The name of a point person(s) in the field shall also be identified.